 I think Pinterest is absolutely awesome for finding recipes.
 The visual layout is extremely appealing and you can organize your recipes into folders.
 However, obviously, Pinterest doesn’t work offline.

 I’ve met plenty of cruisers who keep a paper copy of recipes, often writing things down in a notepad.
-For a while, I was taking (multiple) screen shots of my favorite recipes to have for offline use.
-But now I’ve come up with a new solution I’m really happy with.
+For a while, I was taking (multiple) screenshots of my favorite recipes to have for offline use, but it’s not searchable and results in multiple files taking up a lot of digital space.

-Notes on the iPhone has undergone a recent update, giving this app a lot more functions than before.
+Notes on Apple devices has undergone a recent update, giving this app a lot more functions than before.
 I started a folder called Recipes, and create a new note for each new recipe I want to store.

 As you can see, each note (or recipe) that has a photo now has a thumbnail available on the list of notes.
 Also, notes are searchable.
 So, for example, if I search “bread”, any recipe with the word “bread” comes up, even if it’s in the body or part of another word.